The 60 Most Beautiful Words in the English Language—And How to Use Them

 One syllable and full of grace, the word lithe is used to characterize flexibility and a slim figure.
-For example, you may have noticed the lithe ballerinas when you attended a performance of The Nutcracker at Christmastime.
+For example, you may have noticed the lithe ballerinas when you attended a performance of Swan Lake.

 Hopefully, you'll achieve a state of tranquility on your next beach vacation.
 This is just another word for being free from agitation of mind or spirit.